Less time injured = more time riding

-Ok, we’re not saying we can stop you getting injured but you can reduce your time off the bike with these simple steps.
+Okay, we’re not saying we can stop you getting mountain bike injuries but you can reduce your time off the bike with these simple steps.

 Warm up before each ride

 Tight calves and hamstrings can lead to torn muscles, but a proper warm-up and cool- down will save you the soreness.
 Spending the first 10-15 minutes going easy, you’ll steadily increase blood flow, flexibility and range of motion.

 And don’t forget to cool down — a progressive decrease in pace will remove the waste products that inhibit recovery.
 Off the bike, use a foam roller post-ride to help you massage out adhesions and increase blood flow and mobility, just go slow and be gentle on the sore spots.

 Don’t skimp on rest days

 Muscular and cellular adaptation to training actually takes place during down-time, so don’t be fooled into thinking it won’t matter if you skip rest days.
 Overtraining can cause muscle damage that leads to a reduction in strength and endurance as well as disrupting your sleep and immune function.

 Schedule in a couple of rest days a week and watch out for symptoms of overtraining, such as disturbed sleep, loss of concentration, excessive muscle soreness or a higher than normal resting heart rate.